-Deadline for submission of the expression of interest is 08 May 2017, 17:00.
+Deadline for submission of the expression of interest by CSOs is 9th October 2017, 17:00.
 Applications must be submitted in English.

-Any requests for additional information should be addressed in writing by 27 March 2017 at the latest to chisinau@unicef.org.
-UNICEF responses to any queries or clarification requests will be made available to all online on the "Tenders" page of the UNICEF Moldova webpage before the deadline for submission of applications.
+Any requests for additional information should be addressed in writing by 6th October 2017, at the latest to chisinau@unicef.org.
+UNICEF responses to any queries or clarification requests will be made available to all online on the "Tenders" page of the UNICEF Moldova website, or via e-mail to interested compabnies, before the deadline for submission of applications.